 Governing Board Roles & Responsibilities

-Effective boards form a cohesive group able to articulate and represent the public interest, to establish a climate for learning and to monitor the effectiveness of the institution.
-Boards of trustees do not do the work of their institutions; they establish standards for that work through the policies they establish.
+Effective boards form a cohesive group able to articulate and represent the public interest, establish a climate for learning and monitor the effectiveness of the institution.
+Boards of trustees do not do the work of their institutions; they establish standards for that work through the policies they create and approve.

-We welcome new and experienced trustees to join us for our Governance Leadership Institutes.
-The Institutes are designed to accelerate the contribution of new trustees and serve as a refresher for trustees who want to review the principles of effective board leadership.
+We welcome new and experienced trustees to join us for our Governance Leadership Institutes, designed to accelerate the contribution of new trustees and serve as a refresher for trustees who want to review the principles of effective board leadership.

 How the Board can Organize an Effective Meeting: Basic Board Procedures